laforge49/gemology/gems/facets/ClusterIdsFacet.md

 # ClusterIdFacet

-A ClusterTagsFacet holds a dict of Id name/value pairs.
+A ClusterIdFacet holds a dict of Id name/value pairs.
-These are indexed in the #InvertedClusterTagsFacet found in the same Cluster.
+These are indexed in the #InvertedClusterIdsFacet found in the same Cluster.
-The names are strings without whitespaces.
-The values are strings without whitespaces.
+The names and values are strings without whitespaces.

 ## Ids